 - Some people may need other changes at work, which are called "accommodations."
 Depending on your individual needs and workplace, these may include: - If you travel for work: arrangements for time and space to pump while away from your normal workspace, including longer flight layovers, stopping over at airports with private lactation spaces, assistance securing private space while on the road or in facilities not owned by the employer.
-(You can download apps like Moms Pump Here to find pumping locations.) - o If you have a medical complication related to lactation, like mastitis: time off from work for treatment and recovery or another change that meets your needs. - o If you are not able to express enough milk using a pump: permission to have a caregiver bring the baby to your workplace for feedings. - o If your work involves exposure to pesticides, smoke, heavy metals, radiation or other toxins that could affect your milk: accommodations your doctor may recommend to reduce your exposure, like using protective gear (gloves, protective clothing or respirators), job restructuring, or temporary reassignment to a different position that is available.
+(You can download apps like Moms Pump Here to find pumping locations.) - o If you have a medical complication related to lactation, like mastitis: time off from work for treatment and recovery or another change that meets your needs. - If you are not able to express enough milk using a pump: permission to have a caregiver bring the baby to your workplace for feedings. - o If your work involves exposure to pesticides, smoke, heavy metals, radiation or other toxins that could affect your milk: accommodations your doctor may recommend to reduce your exposure, like using protective gear (gloves, protective clothing or respirators), job restructuring, or temporary reassignment to a different position that is available. - If you cannot perform your normal duties safely while lactating, like for example a security guard whose heavy and tight bulletproof vest would decrease their milk supply and put them at risk of infection: a temporary transfer to a desk assignment or job restructuring.